 Both products can be used alongside medical treatments which often help to calm severe symptoms.
 Find out more about them in Identifying and managing flare-ups.

 Harsh cleansers can irritate facial skin, so choose a mild facial cleanser such as Eucerin UltraSENSITIVE Cleansing Lotion.
-If you like to rinse your cleanser off with water, make sure it isn’t too hot as hot water can cause further dryness.
+If you like to rinse your cleanser off with water, make sure that it isn’t too hot, as hot water can cause further dryness.

-Some people find that a little bit of sun helps with their symptoms, others find it exacerbates them.
-Either way, make sure you give skin the protection it needs using products that are proven to be suitable for atopic facial skin.
+Some people find that a little bit of sun helps with their symptoms, whilst others find that it exacerbates them.
+Either way, make sure you give your skin the protection that it needs, with products that are proven to be suitable for atopic facial skin.
 You can read more about the importance of sun protection in skin and the sun.

 Choose products that are fragrance-free and, ideally, that have been proven to be suitable for sensitive skin.
 Be sure to remove your make-up fully before you go to bed.